Mathieu-Desrochers/Schemings/documentation/units/http-server.md

 __request-content-type__
 A content type for the request.
 Must be one of the following values.
-Can be #f if the request does not expect a body.
+Can be false if the request does not expect a body.

 - "application/json; charset=utf-8"
 - "application/octet-stream"